-The current members of our compensation committee are Mr. Bate and Dr. Galakatos.
-Dr. Galakatos is the current chair of the compensation committee.
-Dr. Galakatos is not standing for re-election to our Board of Directors at the Annual Meeting, and our Board of Directors has determined to appoint Mr. Kishbauch as the chair of the compensation committee and Ms. George as a member of the compensation committee effective immediately after the Annual Meeting.
+The current members of our compensation committee are Mr. Kishbauch as the chair of the compensation committee, Mr. Bate and Ms. George.
 Our compensation committee assists our Board of Directors in the discharge of its responsibilities relating to the compensation of our executive officers.
-The compensation committee met seven times during 2016.
+The compensation committee met five times during 2017.
 The compensation committee's responsibilities include:

-- reviewing and approving, or making recommendations to our Board of Directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing the evaluation of senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our Board of Directors with respect to director compensation; - · reviewing and making recommendations to the Board of Directors relating to management succession planning; and - preparing the compensation committee report required by SEC rules, if applicable.
+- reviewing and approving, or making recommendations to our Board of Directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing the evaluation of senior executives; - overseeing and administering our cash and equity incentive plans;

+- reviewing and making recommendations to our Board of Directors with respect to director compensation; - reviewing and making recommendations to the Board of Directors relating to management succession planning; and - preparing the compensation committee report required by SEC rules, if applicable.

-We believe that the composition of our compensation committee meets the requirements for independence under current NASDAQ listing standards and SEC rules and regulations.
-Our Board of Directors has determined that Mr. Bate, Dr. Galakatos, Mr. Kishbauch and Ms. George are independent as independence is currently defined in applicable NASDAQ listing standards and SEC rules and regulations.
+We believe that the composition of our compensation committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
+Our Board of Directors has determined that Mr. Bate, Mr. Kishbauch and Ms. George are independent as independence is currently defined in applicable Nasdaq listing standards and SEC rules and regulations.

-The compensation committee engaged Radford, an AON Hewitt company, as its compensation consultant during the fiscal year ended December 31, 2016.
+The compensation committee engaged Radford, an AON Hewitt company, as its compensation consultant during the fiscal year ended December 31, 2017.
 Our compensation committee considered the relationship that Radford has with us, the members of our Board of Directors and our executive officers.
-Based on the committee's evaluation, the compensation committee has determined that no conflicts of interest exist between the company and Radford.
+Based on the committee's evaluation, the compensation committee has determined that no conflicts of interest exist between our company and Radford.

-Radford assisted the committee in conducting a competitive compensation assessment for our executive officers for the fiscal year ended December 31, 2016.
-In evaluating the total compensation of our executive officers, the compensation committee, with the assistance of Radford, established a peer group of 20 publicly traded companies in the biopharmaceutical industry that was selected based on companies whose market capitalization, number of employees, maturity of product development pipeline and area of therapeutic focus are similar to ours.
+Radford assisted the committee in conducting a competitive compensation assessment for our executive officers for the fiscal year ended December 31, 2017.
+In evaluating the total compensation of our executive officers, the compensation committee, with the assistance of Radford, established a peer group of 19 publicly traded companies in the biopharmaceutical industry that was selected based on companies whose market capitalization, number of employees, maturity of product development pipeline and area of therapeutic focus are similar to ours.

-The peer group for our executive benchmarking as approved by the compensation committee for 2016 was comprised of the following companies:
+The peer group for our executive benchmarking as approved by the compensation committee for 2017 was comprised of the following companies:

-Akebia Therapeutics, Inc. Endocyte, Inc. Mirati Therapeutics, Inc. aTyr Pharma Inc. Fate Therapeutics, Inc. Proteon Therapeutics, Inc. BIND Therapeutics, Inc. Genocea Biosciences Inc. Regulus Therapeutics Inc. Capricor Therapeutics, Inc. GlycoMimetics, Inc. Stemline Therapeutics, Inc. Cellular Biomedicine Group, Inc. Immune Design Corp.
-Trevena, Inc. ChemoCentryx, Inc. Kura Oncology, Inc. Vital Therapies, Inc. Matinas BioPharma Holdings, Inc. Concert Pharmaceuticals, Inc.
+- Akebia Therapeutics, Inc.Fate Therapeutics, IncaTyr Pharma, Inc.Genocea Biosciences, Inc.Capricor Therapeutics, Inc.GlycoMimetics, Inc.Cellular Biomedicine Group, Inc.Immune Design Corp.ChemoCentryx, Inc.Kura Oncology, Inc.Concert Pharmaceuticals, Inc.Matinas BioPharma Holdings, Inc.Endocyte, Inc.Mirati Therapeutics, Inc. - Proteon Therapeutics, Inc. Regulus Therapeutics Inc. Stemline Therapeutics, Inc. Trevena, Inc. Vital Therapies, Inc.